 15:1.1 To exercise executive management and administrative control of the Authority and it properties and facilities, and the activities of its employees:

 15:1.2 To hire all employees, and subject to the provisions of law, to determine their qualifications, and the conditions for their continued employment, or their dismissal or demotions; and to promote and transfer all such employees.

-15:2 The exercise of the foregoing powers, right, authority, duties and responsibilities by the Authority, the adoption of policies, rules, regulations and practices in furtherance thereof, and the use of judgment and discretion in connection therewith shall be limited only by the specific and express terms of this Agreement and then only to the extent such specific and express terms hereof are in conformance with the Constitution and laws of the State of New Jersey, and the Constitution and laws of the United States.
+15:2 The exercise of the foregoing powers, right, authority, duties and responsibilities by the Authority, the adoption of policies, rules, regulations and practices in furtherance thereof, and the use of judgment and discretion in connection therewith shall be limited only by the specific and express terms of this Agreement and then only to the extent such specific and express kilns hereof are in conformance with the Constitution and laws of the State of New Jersey, and the Constitution and laws of the United States.

 15:3 Nothing contained herein shall be considered to deny or restrict the Authority of its rights, responsibilities, and authority under the New Jersey laws or any other national, state, county, district or local laws or regulations.

 15:4 If any provision of this Agreement or any application of this Agreement to any employee or groups of employees is held to be contrary to law, then such provisions or applications shall not be deemed valid and subsisting, except to the extent permitted by law, but all other provisions or applications shall continue in full force and effect.